Up

 A sample spreadsheet which illustrates both simple portfolio aggregation and portfolio aggregation using PCA is available for download (see below).

-Any number of future cash flows from bonds, loans or other instruments can be mapped to multiple user-specified time vertices.
+Any number of future cash flows from bonds, loans or other instruments can be mapped to multiple user-specified time vertices ("standard maturities").
 Quadratic interpolation is used to ensure that both the present values of the cash flows and their market risks are preserved.
 The resultant cash flow maps can then be treated as a series of linear instruments for VaR and CVaR calculations.

 Correlation and covariance matrix construction